henalbrod/BlazorWA-1K-Slowness-Test/README.md

 I was curious about a Twitter user claims

 ```
-``Blazor Webassembly Not is not ready for prime time´´
+``Blazor Webassembly is not ready for prime time´´
 ```

 And, as a Blazor fan, I ran to verify it... and he was right... kind of.